mgallegoa/dev-container/README.md

 My personal and custom dev-container, using https://github.com/devcontainers/ specification.

+> [!TIP]
+> When finished the generation of the container, there is a log file in the /home/manuel/setup.log

 Based on:
 docker pull debian:bookworm-20250317 (117MB)

+> [!NOTE]
 > The image *docker pull debian:stable-slim* have 27MB but executing the *apt-get update* it is 94.4MB.
 So + 368MB for the needed tools, total size of the image 463MB.
 >
 > The image *docker pull debian:bookworm-20250317* executing the *apt-get update* it is 136MB